History Of The 100 Black Men Of Atlanta, Inc

 100 Black Men of Atlanta was now one of eight 100 Black Men organizations based in cities around the nation.
 Together these organizations joined forces to create 100 Black Men of America headquartered in Atlanta, which now has more than 100 chapters worldwide — with more than 10,000 members.
 100 Black Men of Atlanta has grown to become one of the largest of these chapters, with over 200 members locally.

-Through its programs to support Atlanta’s challenged communities, members have become actively involved in educational issues affecting youth, public policy, as well as economic, social and health issues impacting the communities it serves.
+Through its programs to support Atlanta’s challenged communities, members have become actively involved in educational issues affecting youth, public policy, as well as economic, social, and health issues impacting the communities it serves.
 The organization is often called upon to endorse efforts that support its mission.
 The members of 100 Black Men of Atlanta are proud of the accomplishments of the organization and the achievements of its students.
-They look forward to affecting positive change for Atlanta’s challenged communities and its youth for years to come.
+They look forward to effecting positive change for Atlanta’s challenged communities and its youth for years to come.